Tech-J/First-Python-Project/README.md

 Then you'll need to upgrade your pip - This alows you to install your packages in python3

-pip3 install -U pip
+  -pip3 install -U pip

 Once you have that Installed Go-ahead and fork this repository

-CD into my-project
+  -CD into my-project

-run this command which will activate our vitual environment source my-project/bin/activate
+run this command which will activate our vitual environment

+  -source my-project/bin/activate

-After the Virtual Environment has been activated you can start the game by running this command python Trivia.py
+After the Virtual Environment has been activated you can start the game by running this command

+  -python Trivia.py

 And Have Fun